 Handling of SSN

-The social security number (SSN) is included in the signed document SDO or native PAdES only in the case where the SSN was defined as the
+The social security number (SSN) is included in the signed document SDO or native PAdES if the SSN was defined in the

 SDO or PAdES.